 - Seek help from a partner, nurse or lactation consultant if you have trouble positioning or burping your baby.

-- Expect to breastfeed or pump about 8–12 times in 24 hours.
+- Expect to breastfeed or pump about 8–12 times every 24 hours.

 - Breastfeed your baby on request (look for early signs of hunger).

 - Breastfeed as long as your baby desires on the first breast before offering the second breast; start your next feeding on the breast offered last at the previous feeding.